Weasel256/spiced_capstone/README.md

 # ai-seizure-detectives

-This code is the restult of a 4-week project to detect and predict epileptic seizures from EEG data with a transformer model.
+This code is the result of a 4-week project to detect and predict epileptic seizures from EEG data with a transformer model.
 Please contact me for any questions.

 ## Environment